hwennnn/Nearbyfeed/client/README.md

 pnpm install
 ```

-To run the app on ios
+To run the app on iOS

 ```sh
 pnpm ios